anmolter/XLUR/XLUR/Code/Documentation/XLUR_documentation.md

 #### Value of Raster cell

+You must have a **Spatial Analyst license** to create this type of predictor.
 For this type of variable a raster grid file should be used, which ideally has a spatial extent that is larger than the study area.
 The wizard will extract the value of the raster cell that is spatially coincident with the point location representing the monitoring site (dependent variable).

 An example of the use of this predictor variable type is elevation.
 Elevation is commonly sourced from a Digital Elevation Model stored as a raster grid.